narges-mhm/nargesmhm.github.io/index.md

 - Technical Reviewer in Biomedical signal processing and control Journal of Elsevier (Nov 2019-Now)

 ## Teaching Experience:
+- Random Processes, University of Rochester, Fall 2021 and Fall 2020
+-
 - Network Science Analytics, University of Rochester, Spring 2021

-- Random Processes, University of Rochester, Fall 2020

 - Detection and Estimation Theories, University of Rochester, Spring 2019